BackofenLab/RBPBench/src/docs/motif_database.md

 # Motif database

 The RBPs and motifs available in RBPBench are based on the curated list of human RBP binding motifs from [catRAPID omics](https://service.tartaglialab.com/page/catrapid_omics2_group) database.
-At present RBPBench hosts 605 RBP binding motifs from 259 RBPs.
+At present RBPBench hosts 605 RBP binding motifs from 259 RBPs, including 604 MEME/DREME XML based sequence motifs and one covariance model based structure motif.
 Optionally, the user can add own motifs (user motifs) to the search, or define a custom motif database.
 The list of current database RBPs and number of motifs per RBP are given below:

 |  RBP | Number of motifs|